-- (2) Securement of proper execution of duties - The Company shall ensure transparency thereof by devising schemes that may allow checking functions, including a system of circulating requests for managerial decision, as well as various committees to be established from time to time.
+(2) Securement of proper execution of duties

+• The Company shall ensure transparency by devising schemes that may allow checking functions, including a system of circulating requests for managerial decision, as well as various committees to be established from time to time.

-- The Company shall make the Inquiry & Auditing Department, responsible for internal audits, audit business of the Company in general from the perspectives of compliance with laws or ordinances and regulations. - For the purpose of the establishment of systems to evaluate and audit internal control over financial reporting, the Company shall maintain and improve internal control over financial reporting through the evaluation of the effectiveness thereof by the department responsible for internal audits to ensure the correctness and credibility of financial reporting. - The Company shall clarify the criteria for the selection of Directors and Executive Officers to ensure objectivity and transparency. - The Directors and Executive Officers shall submit "Letters of Confirmation of Execution of Duties", which shall state that they have committed no misdeed or material violation of laws or ordinances or other rules in connection with the execution of their duties, at the close of each fiscal year. - Against antisocial forces, the Company shall establish general supervising divisions and sections and manuals to cope with them.
-The Company shall also work closely with external specialized agencies and deal with them in a resolute attitude, and have no truck with them. - (3) Institution of a deliberative organ for the establishment of corporate ethics and the improvement of the internal reporting system - The Company shall establish a "Corporate Ethics Committee" with the President acting as chairman, which shall deliberate on and evaluate important matters for the establishment of corporate ethics and submit necessary reports to the Board of Directors. - The Company shall also accept consultations as to questionable acts from the perspective of law or corporate ethics through contacts with the "Ethics Office" of the Company and outside attorneys and improve its internal reporting system. - 2.
-Systems concerning storage and management of information on the execution by the Directors of their duties - Pursuant to laws or ordinances and the document management manuals of the Company, information on the execution by the Directors of their duties shall be prepared, stored and managed properly by the respective sections in charge thereof and shall be made available for inspection by the Directors and Corporate Auditors at all times whenever necessary. - 3.
-Regulations concerning management of exposure to the risk of loss and other systems between Tsukaguchi and Amagasaki on the Fukuchiyama Line in which 106 lives were claimed and more than 500 passengers were injured, and with a resolve never to permit the occurrence of such any accident, the Company shall work to establish a safe, secure and trusted rail service in accordance with its "Corporate Philosophy" and "Safety Charter".
-Simultaneously, through the following efforts, the Company shall build up a system for appropriate risk management in its business activities in general:
+- The Company shall make the Inquiry & Auditing Department, responsible for internal audits, audit business of the Company in general. - For the purpose of the establishment of systems to evaluate and audit internal control over financial reporting, the Company shall maintain and improve internal control over financial reporting through the evaluation of the effectiveness thereof by the department responsible for internal audits to ensure the correctness and credibility of financial reporting. - The Company shall clarify the criteria for the selection of Directors and Executive Officers to ensure objectivity and transparency. - The Directors and Executive Officers shall submit "Letters of Confirmation of Execution of Duties", which shall state that they have committed no misdeed or material violation of laws or ordinances or other rules in connection with the execution of their duties, at the close of each fiscal year. - Against antisocial forces, the Company shall establish general supervising divisions and sections and manuals to cope with them.
+The Company shall also work closely with external specialized agencies and deal with them in a resolute attitude, and have no truck with them. - (3) Institution of a deliberative organ for the establishment of corporate ethics and the improvement of the internal reporting system - The Company shall institute a "Risk Management Committee" with the President acting as chairman, which shall select material risks that may have critical impacts on the management of the Company and deliberate on and evaluate policies to respond to such risks and other issues, and file necessary reports with the Board of Directors. - With regard to such policies of the Risk Management Committee, the "Corporate Ethics Committee" with the Director in charge of the Corporate Ethics and Risk Management Department acting as chairman shall deliberate on and evaluate important matters concerning the establishment of corporate ethics by seeking broad knowledge from experts. - The Company shall also accept consultations as to questionable acts from the perspective of law or corporate ethics through contacts with the "Ethics Office" of the Company and outside attorneys and improve its internal reporting system. - 2.
+Systems concerning storage and management of information on the execution by the Directors of their duties - Pursuant to laws or ordinances and the document management manuals of the Company, information on the execution by the Directors of their duties shall be prepared, stored and managed properly by the respective sections in charge thereof and shall be made available for inspection by the Directors and Audit &

+Supervisory Board Members at all times whenever necessary.

+3. Regulations concerning management of exposure to the risk of loss and other systems

+Taking seriously that on April 25, 2005, it caused a very grave accident to occur between Tsukaguchi and Amagasaki on the Fukuchiyama Line in which 106 lives were claimed and more than 500 passengers were injured, and with a resolve never to permit the occurrence of such any accident, the Company shall work to establish a safe, secure and trusted railway service in accordance with its "Corporate Philosophy" and "Safety Charter".
+Simultaneously, through the following efforts, the Company shall endeavor to build up a system for appropriate risk management in its business activities in general: